Overview

 |---|---|

-The dunes that protect the beach are fragile.
-Visitors are asked to stay on the designated boardwalks, avoid climbing or walking on the dunes, and take all litter home.
-Fires, barbecues and unauthorised camping are prohibited.
-These simple measures help preserve the unique shell‑sand and the rare machair vegetation for future generations.
+Visitors are asked to stay on the designated boardwalks, avoid walking on or climbing the dunes, and take all litter home.
+Open fires, barbecues, and unauthorised camping are banned.
+These measures are essential to prevent dune erosion and protect the rare machair flora.

 Nearby Attractions